Complements of discriminants of real parabolic function singularities. II: The case of singularities

 Consider a tubular neighborhood of this stratum in $\Xi_2$ fibered into its orthogonal slices diffeomorphic to small four-dimensional balls centered at the points of the stratum.
-Suppose it is narrow enough that, for any $l\in L$, the fiber over the point $\{F(l)\}$ of the stratum is a versal deformation of the critical point of the function $F(l)$ at the origin.
-Therefore, all the intersections of these fibers with the discriminant are locally ambient isotopic to the discriminant set of the model versal deformation
+Suppose this tubular neighborhood is narrow enough that, for any $l\in L$, the fiber over the point $\{F(l)\}$ of the stratum is the parameter space of a versal deformation of the singularity of the function $F(l)$ at the origin.
+Then, all the intersections of these fibers with the discriminant are locally ambient isotopic to the discriminant set of the model versal deformation